brendan0powers/Xmegaduino/protomega_errata.md

 ### pinMode

 pinMode has two additional modes, INPUT_PULLUP and INPUT_PULLDOWN.
 These options will enable the pull-up, or pull-down resistor on the input pin.
 You can still enable the pull up resistor by setting the pin mode to INPUT, and then running ditigalWrite(pin, HIGH).

+## `pulseIn`

+This should be more accurate than the regular Arduino.
+Like the regular Arduino, it only works if you call it around 10 microseconds before you expect the pulse.

+### Notes for advanced users.

+Like the `delayMicroseconds` call, this uses a clock-counting strategy.
+This means it works best with interrupts off (i.e., calling the `cli()` function).
+The result will only be accurate if your system runs at a clock speed that is a power of two in MHz, e.g. 32MHz or 16MHz.